Skip to content

 path

-Directory path where to save the buffer state
+File path where to save the buffer state (without extension)

 TYPE: Path